It can be easy to mistake a file for a rasp if you are not that familiar with either tool.

 - Easily Available on the market

-- Cannot be Used on Metal
+- It Cannot Be Used on Metal

 - Fewer Choices of Types Compared to Files